Are Transformers Effective for Time Series Forecasting?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\textbf{Conclusion.} This work questions the effectiveness of emerging favored Transformer-based solutions for long-term time series forecasting.
-We introduce an embarrassingly simple linear model~\modelname as a DMS forecasting baseline for comparison.
-Our results show that~\modelname outperforms existing Transformer-based solutions on nine widely-used benchmarks in most cases, often by a large margin.
+\textbf{Conclusion.} This work questions the effectiveness of emerging favored Transformer-based solutions for the long-term time series forecasting problem.
+We use an embarrassingly simple linear model~\modelname as a DMS forecasting baseline to verify our claims.
+Note that our contributions do not come from proposing a linear model but rather from throwing out an important question, showing surprising comparisons, and demonstrating why LTSF-Transformers are not as effective as claimed in these works through various perspectives.
+We sincerely hope our comprehensive studies can benefit future work in this area.

-\textbf{Future work.} \modelname model has limited model capacity, and it merely serves a simple yet competitive baseline with strong interpretability for future research.
-For example, the one-layer linear network cannot capture the temporal dynamics caused by change points~\cite{van2020evaluation}.
-Consequently, we believe there is much potential for new model designs to tackle the challenging LTSF problem on complex time series.
-Moreover, with Transformers' questionable temporal relation extraction capability, we advocate revisiting the validity of Transformer-based solutions for other time series analysis tasks (e.g., classification and anomaly detection) in the future.
+\textbf{Future work.} \modelname has a limited model capacity, and it merely serves a simple yet competitive baseline with strong interpretability for future research.
+For example, the one-layer linear network is hard to capture the temporal dynamics caused by change points~\cite{van2020evaluation}.
+Consequently, we believe there is a great potential for new model designs, data processing, and benchmarks to tackle the challenging LTSF problem.